Captions that keep viewers glued to your video — the 3 components you need

 Platform-native services like Instagram and TikTok now offer auto-generated captions for quick and low-quality videos, but they often require manual editing within the app.

-The smaller screen space can make it challenging to edit multiple videos’ worth of captions, so if you’re posting more than 3 videos/week on a single platform, that manual time and frustration from editing on your phone will add up.
+The smaller screen space can make it challenging to edit multiple videos' worth of captions, so if you're posting more than 3 videos a week on a single platform, that manual time and frustration from editing on your phone will add up.

 Since these platforms create only burned-in captions, you also won't be able to export a transcript to then repurpose into written content.